Scot made hole in one at 17th last year at Mallorca venue but is happy to hit green on this occasion

-Euan Walker 'struggled to stand up' before strong winds halted Challenge Tour Grand Final
+Euan Walker 'struggled to stand up' before strong winds halt Challenge Tour Grand Final

 He wasn’t, as this correspondent can testify after watching Walker’s group, which also included Englishman Ashley Chesters and Oliver Farr from Wales, clearly having a lot less fun trying to hit a golf shot as wind gusts of up to 45mph blew across the course from Alcudia Bay than the kite surfers skimming at high speed across the sea close by.